-As of 30 September 2024, 60 projects from the FY21 rounds have been delivered, three projects are in progress and three projects are experiencing delays.
+As of 31 December 2024, 61 projects from the FY21 rounds have been delivered and three projects are in the acquittal stage.
 Eight projects from the 71 successful projects, valued at \$1,405,000, have been withdrawn.

 The 2022-2023 funding round of the VRUP awarded \$1.4 million from the Road Safety Levy to 15 successful applicants.
 For these successful VRUP applications, \$1.41 million of funding, alongside nearly \$500,000 in co-contributions from councils, has allowed for \$1.9 million of infrastructure to be built to protect vulnerable road users.
 Funded infrastructure treatments include traffic calming measures, electronic speed signage, footpaths, pedestrian refuges, curb ramps and crossing.